 An olla (oy-yah) has been around for thousands of years and is still used by farmers around the world today.

-Ollas are unglazed clay pots which fit into the ground around your crops and hold water until needed.
+Ollas are unglazed clay pots that fit into the ground around your crops and hold water until needed.
 It’s a neat idea, inexpensive, and can save many hours of manual labor.

 How Does the System Work?